cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 * A database supporting SQL.. ( for this site I have chosen **POSTGRES** as mentioned in the strtegy spec )
 * The ability to serve 'STATIC' files**

 The **"HEROKU"** platform supports the first two elements, however the fourth ('STATIC' file serving ) requires the installation of a module called 'Whitenoise' to acheive it.
-You will see whitenoise version 5.2.0 in the pip isntalled modules list
+You will see whitenoise version 5.2.0 in the pip installed modules list

 ##**Process:**##